anastazie/programming-fundamentals/installation.md

     `brew install python3`

     *Note:* if you do not have `brew`, install it using [this](https://brew.sh/) tutorial.
+1. Check Python installation
+    - In terminal type `which python` (or `which python3` if you have multiple python versions), you should see something like this:
+    `/usr/local/bin/python3`

 #### 3. Python libraries

 1. Clone this repository using one of the following command in your terminal `git clone https://github.com/anastazie/programming-fundamentals.git`
-1. Install pandas by using following command in the terminal: `pip3 install pandas`
+1. Install several libraries separately by using following commands in the terminal:
+    ```
+    pip3 install pandas
+    pip install pyzmq
+    ```
-1. Use following command in your terminal: `pip3 install -r requirements.txt`
+1. To install remaining libraries that are located in `requirements.txt` use following command in your terminal: `pip3 install -r requirements.txt`